List of Apple Inc. media events: WWDC 2014 (June 2–6, 2014)

-At Moscone West, Apple presented the new version of OS X named Yosemite as well as the new iOS version, iOS 8.
-The biggest news however was the completely new programming language for Mac and iOS called Swift.
+At Moscone West, Apple presented the new version of its operating systems: OS X Yosemite and iOS 8, both scheduled for release in the fall.

+As a “one more thing” specifically for developers, Apple announced the new programming language Swift, meant to interoperate with and eventually replace Objective-C on all Apple platforms.

 This keynote was streamed live on June 2, 2014.

 Apple special event (September 9, 2014)

-Presented on the "Wish we could say more" event was the most anticipated iPhone 6 and 6 Plus as well as a new payment system called Apple Pay.
-Also, the Apple Watch, the company's first smartwatch, was introduced.
-The event took place at Flint Center, in Cupertino.
+Presented on the "Wish we could say more" event was the most anticipated iPhone 6 and 6 Plus as well as the contactless payment system Apple Pay.
+The Apple Watch, the company's first smartwatch, was introduced, months before its release in April 2015.
+The event took place at Flint Center in Cupertino.

 Apple special event (October 16, 2014)

 Apple's "It's been way too long" media event took place on October 16, 2014.
-The company used this event to unveil the iPad Air 2, iPad mini 3, and an updated iMac with a 5K Retina Display.
+The company used this event to unveil the iPad Air 2, iPad mini 3, and an updated 27-inch model of the iMac featuring a 5K Retina display.

 This keynote was streamed live on October 16, 2014.